A low lying placenta is not uncommon – and not often a problem.

 Pholi’s Low Lying Placenta Story

-“At the 20 week scan it was picked up that the placenta was 2cm from cervix.
-I was told it was borderline, that there was a 95% chance it would have ‘moved away’ by the time of my baby’s birth (except they explained that the placenta doesn’t move, but as the uterus grows the edge of the placenta becomes less close to the cervix) and that I should still be hoping for a vaginal birth from that point of view.
-Was booked for a re-scan at 34 weeks.
-At 34 weeks it was confirmed to be well out of the way of the cervix, but I was not given a measurement, just assured that it was completely fine.
-The obstetrician reiterated that the position was no obstacle to my goal of a vaginal birth.
+“The 20 week scan picked up that the placenta was 2cm from cervix.
+They told me it was borderline, and that there was a 95% chance it would have ‘moved away’ by the time of my baby’s birth.
+Then they explained that the placenta doesn’t move but, as the uterus grows, the edge of the placenta becomes less close to the cervix, and I should still be hoping for a vaginal birth from that point of view.
+They booked me in for a re-scan at 34 weeks, when it was confirmed to be well out of the way of the cervix.
+They didn’t given a measurement, but just assured me it was completely fine.
+The obstetrician reiterated the position was no obstacle to my goal of a vaginal birth.
 I birthed my baby vaginally, with vacuum assistance, at 40+5.
-No complications to do with placental position.”
+No complications to do with placental position”.

 Taurean’s Low Lying Placenta Story

 “I found out I had a low lying placenta at the 20 week scan, so they booked me in for another scan at 32 weeks.
 At 32 weeks the placenta had moved a lot – around 7cm, from memory.
 It continued to move.
 I went into spontaneous labour at 38+5, waters broke around 7.30am at home and my daughter was born at 3.10pm.
 I had no issues at all with my next birth”.

 “At the 18 week scan, my low lying placenta, was partially covering the cervix.
 They told me it would probably move and not to worry.
 No-one said anything at the 20 week scan, so I figured it had moved by then.
 No-one said anything at a 30 week scan either.
 The placenta did not affect birthing at all”.